muratk3n/thirdwave/en/tweets/2019/week39.md

 ---

-I am starting to see a possible plan; hit DJT with Ukraine, but that's a double-edged sword that cuts Biden too, two birds with one stone.
+Sceneario: establ. hits DJT with Ukraine, but that's a double-edged sword that cuts Biden too, two birds with one stone.
 Trigger crisis (slowdown is already a sure thing), Trump loses.
 Warren or someone else other than Biden wins.

-I dont think the establ wants Biden.
+I dont think "they" want Biden.
 MSM hasn't caught on yet.

+*2019-9-25 19:53:2*

+---

 "@scientificecon